-Finding diabetic patients in your neighborhood, family, or even office, is not a rare occurrence anymore.
+Finding diabetic patients in your neighbourhood, family, or even office, is not a rare occurrence anymore.
 Most of us know someone or another, who is suffering from this condition, and may also be able to empathize with them.

 Diabetes is a medical condition, which has taken around 6 percent of the world’s total population in its ambit, and the number is increasing each day.
 With this disease becoming an epidemic, it is almost inevitable to get more knowledge about this condition and its treatments.